-The regular season runs from late April through the end of June.
+The regular season runs from late April through the end of June (exact dates determined every year by the weather!).
 The Spring season is where the development of the fundamentals of the game happens.
 Our philosophy is to teach players the basics of baseball in a fun, safe environment.
 Along with improving their skills, the emphasis is placed on teaching them the respect of the game, other players, coaches and umpires, and other life skills.

 Please see the Divisions page know which days of the week the games are played.
 Practices are determined at the team level and can be any day of the week.